iroitosheik/MNFST/README.md

 **`It's a fine line between goodness and madness`**

 To change the rules, and redefine the game, you may have to move the lines.
-To the outside world you will look first foolish and ludicrous, than dangerous and subversive, and finally trivial and obvious.
+To the outside world you will look first foolish and ludicrous, then dangerous and subversive, and finally trivial and obvious.

 Inspiration, creativity, curiosity